 Understanding the Differences Between the AGV and MGV

-Understanding the differences between the AGV and MGV in large part depends on the vehicle’s intelligence.
-Does the guided vehicle require an operator to maneuver it through its paces or does it move along a predetermined course via programming?
+Understanding the differences between the AGV and MGV, in large part, depends on the vehicle’s intelligence.
+Does the guided vehicle require an operator to maneuver it through its paces, or does it move along a predetermined course via programming?

 Main Difference of the AGV and MGV

 An automated guided vehicle and a manually guided vehicle can perform the same duties when moving and positioning a product or part for assembly, manufacturing, or maintenance & repair operations.
-Both guided vehicles can be outfitted with custom tools, rotating table tops, scissor lifts, tilting tables and be customized in shape and size.
+Both guided vehicles can be outfitted with custom tools, rotating table tops, scissor lifts, and tilting tables and be customized in shape and size.
 Both an AGV and MGV can be engineered to move any weight capacity a client requires.

 That leaves the intelligence factor as the main descriptor that separates an AGV from an MGV.
 Intelligent AGV systems offer programming opportunities to follow a set path, stop and start at work cells, and position product to predetermined heights for the technician to work ergonomically.
 An AGV system injects safety and efficiency into any operation.

 Both AGV and MGV are designed to your industry’s specific application requirements.
 Heavy-duty frames engineered to handle heavy loads and multiple cycles per day are built into the guided vehicles.
-Robust, modular, DC-powered guided vehicles feature a drive motor with integral brake for smoother starting and stopping.
+Robust, modular, DC-powered guided vehicles feature a drive motor with an integral brake for smoother starting and stopping.